ml1378/research/README.md

-• Developed creative questions to illustrate singular points of linear second-order equations in the form of power series with the application of Frobenius’ Theorem
+• Developed creative questions to illustrate singular points of linear second-order equations in the form of power series with the application of Frobenius’ Theorem Bluebike Development

+Analyzed two blue bike stations’ usage patterns by applying a continuous time Markov Chain model – birth and death process with bluebike official trip data.
+We give suggestions on which station to fill to increase the overall revenue if bluebike had limited bikes to place during afternoon peak hours.